alinasansevich/BioPython/README.md

 # BioPython
-#### Here are the programs I develop while learning to use the [BioPython library](https://biopython.org/).
+#### Here are the apps I develop while learning to use the [BioPython library](https://biopython.org/).
 ***
 * _search_entrez.py_

-  A CLI program that searches the Entrez database with a sequence (nucleotide or protein) accession number.
+  A CLI app that searches the Entrez database with a sequence (nucleotide or protein) accession number.